 Once an error occurs it can develop to create more errors, so regularly running Chkdsk should be made part of your routine PC maintenance.

-Chkdsk can also serve as an early warning that a hard drive is deteriorating.
+Chkdsk can also serve as an early warning that a hard drive or SSD is deteriorating.
 Drives gradually wear out and sectors may become bad.
-If Chkdsk starts finding bad sectors, that's a sign that your hard drive may need replacing.
+If Chkdsk starts finding bad sectors, that's a sign that your drive may need replacing.

 The NT file system itself has a built in recovery system.
 If a drive becomes corrupted, the NT file system runs a recovery procedure that accesses information stored in a transaction log file.
 The NT file system recovery procedure guarantees that the drive volume will be restored to a consistent state.
 For this reason, it is unlikely that NTFS volumes will become corrupted.
 So the /R switch (see the table opposite) is usually not essential, but it can be used as a convenient mechanism for scanning the entire volume of a disk if it is suspected of having bad sectors.

 Bad sectors can certainly cause problems with shutting down and rebooting so a good tip is to run Chkdsk with the /R switch enabled.
 This setting can repair any problems that might be developing on your computers hard disk.